Raheemzee/wbc-flask-app/README.md

 This is a Fask app I buit for counting white blood cells present in blood smear images.
-This app ca be very useful foe hematologists, laboratory scientists and so on for quick diagnostics of blood cancer and the likes.
+This app ca be very useful for hematologists, laboratory scientists and so on for quick diagnostics of blood cancer and the likes.